CosmosOS/Cosmos/Docs/Kernel/Levels.md

 ring, etc. Rings are harder to draw in text and make diagramming a bit harder, so for now we will refer to our "areas" as levels.

+Cosmos is split into the following levels:

+  * 0 Core
+  * 1 Hardware
+  * 2 System
+  * 3 User

+Each level can only communicate with adjacent levels.
+That is User can only talk to System, but not Core.

-Please note if you would like to run some code on a ring you must create an new project with the attribute below to specify on what ring this code is(add the attribute in AssemblyInfo.cs), fither more you want to refrince this project in your boot project.
+To make an assembly part of a specific level, you'll have to mark it with the attribute below to specify on what ring this code is (add the attribute in AssemblyInfo.cs).

 ``` [assembly: Ring(Ring.User)] ```